automvc/bee/README.md

 * 10.more tables select oriented object support(has not the n+1 problem,one to one,one to many,many to one,many to many).sub-field type support Javabean or List.
 * 11.L1 cache, simple in concept and powerful in function; L1 cache can also be fine tuned like the JVM; Support updatable long-term cache list and update configuration table without restart.
 Inherently resistant to cache penetration.
 L2 cache extension support; Redis L2 cache support.
 * 12.Support java_db naming translation and support customize,default implement.
-* 13.Many DB supports easy extension(MySQL,MariaDB,Oracle,H2,SQLite,PostgreSQL,SQL Server,Cassandra,etc. are directly available),In theory, can support all DB which support JDBC.
+* 13.Many DB supports easy extension(MySQL,MariaDB,Oracle,H2,SQLite,PostgreSQL,SQL Server,Access,Cassandra,Mongodb,etc. are directly available),In theory, can support all DB which support JDBC.
 * 14.Add multi-DataSource support(Write/Read, only Split Database);support Jndi DataSource.
 * 15.Support use many type database at the same time(eg: use Mysql,Oracle,SQL Server at the same).
 * 16.Support distributed primary key(global unique id,Serial distributed unique id in one workid).